treeverse/lakeFS/docs/integrations/spark.md

 ### Notes for the lakeFS Hadoop FileSystem

 * Since data will not be sent to the lakeFS server, using this mode maximizes data security.
-* The FileSystem implementation is tested with the latest Spark 2.X and Spark 3.X Bitnami images.
+* The FileSystem implementation is tested with the latest Spark 2.X (Hadoop 2) and Spark 3.X (Hadoop 3) Bitnami images.

 ## Case Study: SimilarWeb